Gogland: Landmarks

 During the war years, both Soviet and Finnish troops built extensive fortifications, which are still found all over the island, along with discarded military equipment.

-The island has both modern and very old lighthouses.

 The log village of Suurkylä (Russian: Суркюля, Surkyulya) has been levelled and replaced with a few modern dwellings, possibly for a Soviet fishing collective farm, as well as some military facilities.
-Currently, about 50 people live permanently on the island, and the little fishing that still occurs is mainly recreational.

 The island is renowned for its rugged scenery, including five lakes.
 Since 1826, the hill Mäkiinpäällys has two of the points in the Struve Geodetic Arc.

 Climate

 Gogland has a humid continental climate (Dfb) with oceanic influences from the Gulf of Finland.